max-az-10/demo_k8s/README.md

 # Infrastructure as Code
 Provisioned AWS infrastructure using Terraform

-# Created and managed an AWS EKS cluster
+Created and managed an AWS EKS cluster
-Automated infrastructure deployment and configuration

-Used reusable Terraform configuration to maintain infrastructure consistently Containerization
+Automated infrastructure deployment and configuration Used reusable Terraform configuration to maintain infrastructure consistentl

+# Containerization
-# Containerized the application using Docker
+Containerized the application using Docker
 Created Docker images for application deployment Published container images to Docker Hub

-CI/CD Pipeline
+# CI/CD Pipeline

-# Integrated GitHub with Jenkins
+Integrated GitHub with Jenkins
 Automated application build and deployment
 Integrated SonarQube for code-quality analysis
-Built and pushed Docker images through the pipeline

-Automated deployment to Kubernetes/EKS
+Built and pushed Docker images through the pipeline Automated deployment to Kubernetes/EKS

-Kubernetes Deployment
+# Kubernetes Deployment

-# Deployed the application to AWS EKS
+Deployed the application to AWS EKS
-Created Kubernetes deployment and service resources

-Managed application workloads using Kubernetes
+Created Kubernetes deployment and service resources Managed application workloads using Kubernetes
 Exposed the application using a LoadBalancer